Skip to sub navigation Skip to main content

 Education and Skills Improvement Strategy themes

 The Education and Skills Improvement Strategy was adopted by the council in February 2022.
-It sets out the district’s ambition on skills and sets out the priorities and ambitions under the below themes:
+It sets out the district’s ambition on skills and sets out the priorities and ambitions under the following themes:

 The lifetime of the Education and Skills Improvement Strategy will be for 10 years, where we will identify key objectives that we want to achieve.
 However, the strategy is a flexible document that can change over the time.